MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Experiments

-To assess whether the learned representation captures relevant information about the underlying signal, we perform classification experiments on the signal-specific parameters $\phi$ \cite{dupont2022data,navon2023equivariant}, using a $k$-Nearest-Neighbor ($k$-NN) classifier, or a 3-layer MLP with ReLU activations and dropout.
+Qualitative results are shown in \autoref{sec:additionalqual}.
+The results demonstrate that our proposed method can reconstruct high-resolution signals, even when being trained on a single \SI{40}{\giga\byte} GPU only.
+We believe that larger networks and longer, distributed training would further improve performance, especially on the $224\times 224$ data, which runs under substantially different conditions due to hardware constraints. \paragraph{Classification Experiments} To assess whether the learned representation captures relevant information about the underlying signal, we perform classification experiments on the signal-specific parameters $\phi$ \cite{dupont2022data,navon2023equivariant}, using a $k$-Nearest-Neighbor ($k$-NN) classifier, or a 3-layer MLP with ReLU activations and dropout.
 We compare these simple classifiers on our MedFuncta representation to ResNet50 \cite{he2016deep} and EfficientNet-B0 \cite{tan2019efficientnet} on the original data, and report the number of network parameters, training time, accuracy, and F1 scores.
 All models were trained for 50 epochs using AdamW with a learning rate of $10^{-3}$.
 The scores in \autoref{tab:class} show the classification performance on a hold-out test set based on the model parameters yielding the highest validation accuracy.

-We find that solving the two classification tasks (binary and multi-class) on our proposed representation $\phi$ generally works well.
-We outperform both ResNet50 and EfficientNet-B0, applied to the original images, in terms of accuracy and can demonstrate competitive F1 scores, while requiring less training time and model parameters.
-These results indicate that our proposed representation actually captures informative features of the underlying signals.
-The observed performance improvement may be attributable to removing redundant signal components, which are represented by $\theta$ and not $\phi$.